okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-08 7:03 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Docs]** Update inline comments in modified files for Resize Images to 32x32 for Transfer Learning

+## 2025-09-08 9:23 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Docs]** Update inline comments in modified files for Resize Images to 32x32 for Transfer Learning